 Chase Sapphire Preferred® Card cons

-If you are not able to leverage the 2X points earning categories or the shopping portal, the $95 ongoing annual fee may outweigh the rewards you earn with the Chase Sapphire Preferred® Card.
+If you are not able to leverage the 2X points earning categories or the shopping portal, the $95 ongoing annual fee (after the first year) may outweigh the rewards you earn with the Chase Sapphire Preferred® Card.
 The APR could also be an issue if you don’t always pay your balance in full.

 Should you get the Chase Sapphire Preferred® Card?

 The Chase Sapphire Preferred® Card offers plenty of perks, particularly for travelers.
 This card also boasts wide acceptance, integrated Extended Warranty Protection, and other purchase protection benefits that make it a convenient way to pay even if you don’t travel often.
 Be sure you review the terms of these programs so you understand any limitations.

 Applicants need good to excellent credit to be considered for this card.
 Although creditors may have slightly different guidelines for what makes applicants creditworthy, having a credit score of 720 or higher generally qualifies as excellent credit.
 Be sure to note that creditors look at other related factors when considering you for one of their credit cards, so while having excellent credit is a step in the right direction, it is not a guarantee you will be approved.

 Creditors generally view applicants with high scores as low risk.
 If you have a high score, you most likely make your payments on time, carry low balances, and have an established history.
 If your score is lower, checking your credit report can inform you of your status so you can get back on track, perhaps toward a Chase Sapphire Preferred® Card.
 If you’re not sure where you stand, check out your free credit report card from Credit Sesame.

 Overall, based on our findings, the Chase Sapphire Preferred® Card is a rewards card which can help get you started toward your travel goals.
 If you think the Sapphire Preferred® Card is right for you, be sure to see Chase’s website for additional information.